millejoh/emacs-ipython-notebook/doc/source/index.rst

 If you are interested in debugging EIN, you should start it with calling the command :el:symbol:`ein:dev-start-debug`.
+If the bug is websocket related, you may need to run it with a prefix key like this: ``C-u M-x ein:dev-start-debug RET`` to get a backtrace.
 This command sets :el:symbol:`debug-on-error` to ``t`` and do some patching to debugger.
 This patching is required because printing EWOC objects freezes Emacs otherwise.
 It also changes log level to